IBM/lmctl/docs/configure.md

 set LMCONFIG=%HomeDrive%%HomePath%\lmctl-config.yaml
 ```

-Once the file has been modified, you will be able to view it's content with:
+Confirm the file is found by requesting lmctl to read it's content with:

 ```
 lmctl get config
 ```

-# Environment Groups
+## Environment Groups

 LMCTL can be used to access one or more TNCO (ALM) and/or Resource Manager (RM) instances.
 To do so, it must be configured with access addresses and credentials.